Zingle/http-later/README.md

 ### Replay
 When replay is enabled, the request queue will be continuously scanned for new requests.
 The requests will then passed along to their destination.
+Requests which fail to connect will be retried for about 5 minutes and then fail.
+This failure may then trigger a retry if there are attempts left.

 ### Storage
 Storage can be customized by writing new storage drivers.
 The default storage